-Localize the visitor group criterion
+Localize the audience criterion

 VisitorGroupCriterion settings localization

-property.
-The property indicates a location in the language files, where the Optimizely Content Management System (CMS) looks for matching keys.
-If either DisplayName
+If you want to localize DisplayName, Category, or Description when adding the VisitorGroupCriterion attribute for audiences, set the LanguagePath property.
+The property indicates a location in the language files where the Optimizely Content Management System (CMS) looks for matching keys.
+The translation is used in the user interface if DisplayName, Category, or Description keys are found.

 Client-side localization